peldax/SimplePHPGallery/README.md

 1. Style your gallery in stylesheet.css.
 2. Change HTML elements such as head and footer to your needs in index.php.
 3. Customize your error page in error.php.
+4. Change some important constants in php files.

 ## Other Contributors